 While the Telluride doesn't feature the best engineering on the market, it certainly has a nice construction that will perform for most winter activities.
 The sock has a well-padded shin that all of our testers agreed was a nice addition for comfort.

-The padding is thicker than the Darn Tough Over-The-Calf Padded Light, but not as padded as the Smartwool PhD Medium.
-Underfoot, there is a super thin layer of insulation that extends to the top of the toes.
+Underfoot, there is a super-thin layer of insulation that extends to the top of the toes.
 The heel and ankle are a little thicker around the bones where there might be unwanted pressure points, especially if you're renting a pair of boots.
 The arch features an area of compression, like most ski socks, to keep it in place while carving out sweet new powder lines.

 While it provides a great level of warmth when dry, this sock loses a lot of its loft and warmth when wet.
 Being made of primarily synthetic materials that don't insulate as well as Merino wool, it's not the warmest option out there.
 If you own a pair of boots that provide great ventilation and don't leak, this sock would work for you.
 However, many of our testers reported that on the coldest days of winter, when socks got a little sweaty, they did not insulate very well.

 When skiing at the Telluride ski resort, where we didn't get too sweaty (as we only worked while skiing downhill), our feet were completely happy all day.
 Our testers that tried these out for days on end didn't have any trouble at the resort.
 However, aerobic activities like skinning uphill is a different story.
 When wearing this sock on a day while backcountry skiing in Aspen, CO, we were met with a flash winter storm.